 As previously discussed with the DPE, the Blakebrook Quarry does not execute more than 20 blasts per year to be able to utilise the allowable 5% exceedance criteria.
 Upon review of the blast operations there are no apparent causes for the minor exceedance.
 Council will continue to monitor blast performance and should additional exceedances occur at this location from similar blast locations further investigation will be undertaken.

-Should you require any Compliance Manager on please do not hesitate @lismore.nsv ,
+Should you require any further information, please do not hesitate to contact Compliance Manager on or via or via @lismore.nsw.gov.au

-Manager Commercial ServicesLismore City Council
+Manager Commercial Services Lismore City Council